Dyslexia and Colored Overlays

 - Joint statement-Learning disabilities, dyslexia, and vision – 2009 (reaffirmed 2014).

 - American Academy of Pediatrics – Learning Disabilities, Dyslexia, and Vision.

 The American Academy of Ophthalmology

 Vision problems are not the cause of primary dyslexia or learning disabilities.
-Scientific evidence does not support the efficacy of eye exercises, behavioral vision therapy, or special tinted filters or lenses for improving the long-term educational performance in these complex pediatric neurocognitive conditions.
-Diagnostic and treatment approaches that lack scientific evidence of efficacy, including eye exercises, behavioral vision therapy, or special tinted filters or lenses, are not endorsed and should not be recommended.
+Scientific evidence does not support the efficacy of eye exercises, behavioural vision therapy, or special tinted filters or lenses for improving the long-term educational performance in these complex paediatric neurocognitive conditions.
+Diagnostic and treatment approaches that lack scientific evidence of efficacy, including eye exercises, behavioural vision therapy, or special tinted filters or lenses, are not endorsed and should not be recommended.

 8. Reading difficulties and the pediatric ophthalmologist